learn-co-curriculum/hs-forms-demos/demo1/README.md

 How does Twitter post your tweets?
 How does facebook upload your photos?
 How does tumblr air your most secret guilty pleasures?
 All of these web applications take in information from a user, mutate that information, and then display it back to the user.

-Web applications use the URL to pass information from the frontend to the backend.
+Web applications sometimes use the URL to pass information from the frontend to the backend.

 One way to do this is by using dynamic urls.
 A dynamic url is a url comprised of two things: a static component and a dynamic component.
 The static components of a URL are parts like `www.pinterest.com`.
 The dynamic part of the url changes based on an action a user takes in order for a specific page to load.
 This action can be clicking a link, or like in this lab, manually changing the URL.